Author: Hugues Van Assel <vanasselhugues@gmail.com>

 [docs]

-class NegativeSamplingNeighborEmbedding(SparseNeighborEmbedding):
+class NegativeSamplingNeighborEmbedding(NeighborEmbedding):

-This is done by sampling a fixed number of negative samples
+point pairs.
+Instead, a fixed number of *negative samples*

 Parameters